shawenyao/jekyll-now/_posts/2020-10-11-Dynamics-of-Liquidity-Pool-Retruns-A-Uniswap-Example.md

   <img src="https://shawenyao.github.io/R/output/uniswap/return.png" />
 </div>

 How important is the correlation argument?
 Liquidity provider benefits from a low correlation in at least two ways from a mean-variance optimization standpoint.
 First, the lower the correlation is, the more the two assets' prices tend to move in opposite directions.
-The higher level of divergenece takes larger amount of trading volume to realize, which should translate into a higher fee income (despite more price slippage).
+The higher level of divergence takes larger amount of trading volume to realize, which should translate into a higher fee income (despite more price slippage).
 Secondly, a low correlation brings diversification so it's expected to have lower volatility.
-All things considered, both expected return and volaility increases as correlation goes up while Sharpe ratio declines.
+All things considered, both expected return and volatility increases as correlation goes up while Sharpe ratio declines.

 <div align="center">
   <img src="https://shawenyao.github.io/R/output/uniswap/return_vs_rhos.png" />
 </div>

-Last but not least, a higher transaction fee rate undoubtly works in liquidity providers' favor.
+Last but not least, a higher transaction fee rate undoubtedly works in liquidity providers' favor.
 The higher the fee, the higher the return.
-That said, Sharpe ratio remains remarkably stable over all fee levels, suggseting that in fact, the risk (volatility) and reward (expected return) of a high-fee structure can be synthesized by taking on additional leverage under a low-fee environment.
+That said, Sharpe ratio remains remarkably stable over all fee levels, suggesting that in fact, the risk (volatility) and reward (expected return) of a high-fee structure can be synthesized by taking on additional leverage under a low-fee environment.
 To put it simply, the fee level is actually irrelevant as long as it's positive (and of course, assuming one can borrow at a negligible cost without restriction).

 <div align="center">
   <img src="https://shawenyao.github.io/R/output/uniswap/return_vs_fees.png" />